 We are a leading specialty contractor serving the electrical infrastructure market.
 We manage and report our operations through two industry segments: T&D and C&I. We have operated in the T&D industry since 1891.
 We are one of the largest national contractors servicing the T&D sector of the electric utility industry, and our customers include many of the leading companies in the electric industry.
-We have provided C&I electrical contracting services to facility owners and general contractors in the western United States since 1912.
+We provide C&I electrical contracting services to facility owners and general contractors generally in the western United States since.
+We have operated in the C&I industry since 1912.

-We had consolidated revenues for the six months ended June 30, 2014 of \$444.5 million, of which 73.9% was attributable to our T&D customers and 26.1% was attributable to our C&I customers.
-Our consolidated revenues for the six months ended June 30, 2013 were \$415.3 million.
-For the six months ended June 30, 2014, our net income and EBITDA (1) were \$14.0 million and \$39.0 million, respectively, compared to \$16.4 million and \$40.8 million, respectively, for the six months ended June 30, 2013.
-Material and subcontractor costs in our T&D segment comprised approximately 22% of total contract costs in the first six months of 2014, compared to approximately 25% in the first six months of 2013.
+We had consolidated revenues for the three months ended March 31, 2015 of \$244.1 million, of which 77.5% was attributable to our T&D customers and 22.5% was attributable to our C&I customers.
+Our consolidated revenues for the three months ended March 31, 2014 were \$215.6 million.
+For the three months ended March 31, 2015, our net income and EBITDA (1) were \$7.2 million and \$20.5 million, respectively, compared to \$6.3 million and \$18.2 million, respectively, for the three months ended March 31, 2014.
+Our financial results for the three months ended March 31, 2015 benefited from margin adjustments due to change orders and close-outs.
+It is unlikely that future periods will benefit to a similar extent from such favorable developments.

-Our results have been driven primarily by successful bids for, and execution of, projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
-Our business is directly impacted by the level of spending on T&D infrastructure throughout the markets we serve and the level of commercial and industrial electrical construction activity in the western United States.
-The Company believes its transmission customers remain committed to the expansion and strengthening of their transmission infrastructure, with planning, engineering and funding for many of their projects in place.
+Our results have been driven primarily by successful bidding and execution of projects, our ability to capitalize on increased infrastructure spending in our markets and the breadth of our customer base.
+Our business is directly impacted by the level of spending on T&D infrastructure and C&I construction activity throughout the markets we serve.
+We believe our transmission customers remain committed to the expansion and strengthening of their transmission infrastructure, with planning, engineering and funding for many of their projects in place.
 Although competition remains strong, we see these as positive factors for us in the future.
-We believe our centralized fleet and skilled workforce provide us with a competitive advantage.
-We expect bidding activity to remain strong for our T&D and C&I segments for the remainder of 2014; however, competition for transmission projects is pressuring bid margins in some parts of the country.
+We believe our skilled workforce and centralized fleet provide us with a competitive advantage.
+We expect bidding activity to remain strong for our T&D and C&I segments for the remainder of 2015; however, competition for transmission projects continues to pressure bid margins in some parts of the country.

-Our future growth may be organic, or through strategic acquisitions or joint ventures that we expect will improve our competitive position within our existing markets or expand our geographic footprint.
-We established operations in Alaska in 2013 and continue to review bidding opportunities in Canada.
-We believe the economic environment in Alaska and Canada could present favorable T&D bidding opportunities in the second half of 2014 and into 2015.
+Our future growth may be organic, or through acquisitions or joint ventures that we expect could improve our competitive position within our existing markets or expand our geographic footprint.
+On April 13, 2015, we acquired substantially all the assets of E.S.
+Boulos Company, which will enhance our T&D presence in the northeast U.S. and further expand our C&I presence outside of our existing markets.
+We continue to review bidding opportunities in Canada and believe the economic environment in Canada could present favorable T&D bidding opportunities in 2015.
 We continue to invest in developing key management and craft personnel in both our T&D and C&I markets and in procuring the specialty equipment and tooling needed to win and execute projects of all sizes and complexity.
-We ended the second quarter of 2014 in a strong financial position, which included cash and cash equivalents of \$54.6 million and availability of \$156.6 million under our credit facility.
+We ended the first quarter of 2015 in a strong financial position, which included cash and cash equivalents of \$61.8 million and availability of \$155.7 million under our credit facility.
 We believe that our financial and operational strengths will enable us to manage the current challenges and uncertainties in the markets we serve and give us the flexibility for further strategic investments.